peteli3/certbot/README.md

 # certbot
 Containerized certbot with helpers for easy cert mangement with LetsEncrypt

-Intended for use on Linux platforms running apps that want https support.
+For use on Linux platforms running apps that want https support.
-Clone repository onto machine and run the provision script.
+Clone repo onto machine and run the provision script.
 LetsEncrypt may prompt you to enter an email address and answer some yes/no questions:

 ```bash
 git clone https://github.com/peteli3/certbot.git ~/certbot